How To Negotiate a Travel Nurse Contract and Get the Pay You Deserve

 Some of the most common negotiation points include:

-• Stipends: Your untaxed pay is where you make money.
+• Stipends – Your untaxed pay is where you make money.
 Housing and food are often included in stipends, known as “per diems.”
-Since you are an employee of the company working for a short period at another location, you will receive tax-free benefits.
+Since you are an employee of the company working for a short period at another location, you can receive tax-free benefits.

 Our team will get to know you and your wants and needs.
 We will happily handle negotiations and find you the best travel nurse assignment.